-(2) For a DER facility without certified equipment, interconnection must occur within six weeks of the company’s receipt of a completed application.
+(2) For a DER facility without certified equipment, interconnection must occur within four weeks of the company’s receipt of a completed application.

-(3) If interconnection of a particular DER facility will require substantial capital upgrades to the company’s distribution system, the company must provide the customer an estimate of the schedule and cost attributable to the customer for the upgrade.
+(3) While it is unlikely that any DER under 50 kW would ever trigger this provision, if interconnection of a particular DER facility will require substantial capital upgrades to the company’s distribution system, the company must provide the customer an estimate of the schedule and cost attributable to the customer for the upgrade.
 If the customer desires to proceed with the upgrade, the customer and the company will execute a contract for the completion of the upgrade.
 The interconnection must occur no later than two weeks following the completion of such upgrades, except in situations in which a customer is not able to connect within two weeks following the completion of such upgrades, this time may be extended by agreement of the company and the customer.
 The company must employ best reasonable efforts to complete such system upgrades in the shortest time reasonably practical.

 (4) A company must use best reasonable efforts to interconnect facilities within the time frames described in this subsection.
 In the event a company determines that it cannot interconnect a facility within the time frames prescribed by this subsection, the company must notify the applicant in writing.
 The notification must identify each reason interconnection could not be performed in accordance with the schedule and provide an estimated date for interconnection.